awsdocs/amazon-pinpoint-developer-guide/doc-source/ml-models-rm-lambda.md

 }
 ```

 The function policy requires a `Condition` block that includes an `AWS:SourceArn` key\.
-This code defines which resource is allowed to invoke the function\.
-In the preceding example, this code allows one particular campaign to invoke the function\.
+This key specifies which resource is allowed to invoke the function\.
+In the preceding example, the policy allows one particular campaign to invoke the function\.

 You can also write a policy that allows the Amazon Pinpoint service principal to use the `lambda:InvokeFunction` action for all the campaigns and journeys in a specific Amazon Pinpoint project \(*projectId*\)\.
 The following example policy shows this: